-After reading a few books on better explaining and communication, I decided to apply its message to introducing Alexander Technique.
+After reading a few books on better explaination and communication, I decided to apply its message to introducing Alexander Technique.

 Most of the models that were suggested, (the book that "walked its talk" the best was "The Art Of Explanation" by Lee Lefever) used a "solve a problem" model.
-Although I recognize that the motivation to change and improve is often driven by a negative problem, it has always seemed to me to be a tawdry appeal.
+Although I recognize that the motivation to change and improve is often driven by a painful or negative problem, it has always seemed to me to be a tawdry appeal.
+Alexander Technique ends up sounding like snake oil if you list the many ways that it can be applied.
 We are hit by so much advertising in our culture.
-Alexander Technique ends up sounding like snake oil if you list the many ways that it can be applied.

-The advantages are a bit like learning to read.
-Because the skill is a "how" and not really a "what," it can be applied to so many interests.
+The advantages of learning Alexander Technique are a bit like learning to read.
+Because the skill is a "how" and not really a "what," it can be applied to any interest.
 In our culture, reading is essential, but how would you convince a grownup who lived in a illiterate culture that they should invest the time to learn to read?

 Of course, I ended up using Alexander Technique to solve many of my own problems.
 At the time, I was a sales person for my sign business.
 My "natural" voice mannerisms used to modulate up and down, which meant to prospective sign buyers that I was possibly unreliable so they didn't want to give me half the money up front to make them a sign.
-Using what I'd learned from Alexander Technique, I was able to change my voice mannerisms with A.T. and it had other advantages for me in that it changed how others regarded me in their first impressions.
-To give you an idea of its many other applications, I've used it to walk without a congenital limp, to learn to juggle, to play nine-ball at a pool table, to prevent wrinkles on my face and to stop being petrified about public speaking.
+Using what I'd learned from Alexander Technique, I was able to change my voice mannerisms.
+A.T. had other advantages for me in that it allowed me to change how others regarded me in their first impressions.
+To give you an idea of its many other applications, I've used it to walk without a congenital limp, to learn to juggle, to learn faster to play nine-ball at a pool table, to prevent wrinkles on my face and to stop being petrified about public speaking.

 But after thinking about all of these, I decided to select as the motive for my little storyboard the same reason that originally attracted me to become interested at my first exposure.
 Using Alexander Technique has the ability to change my consciousness, to expand my awareness - to evoke happiness...to "flow."
 Abraham Maslow had called this state of flow: "peak experience."

-Flow - it's a term coined by this guy, (who's last name I can't spell)
+"Flow" - I believe that it's a term coined by this researcher/psychologist, (who's last name I can't spell)

-In my case, my desire to evoke FLOW that was what attracted me to Alexander Technique.
+In my case, my desire to evoke "FLOW" that was what attracted me to Alexander Technique.
 As I learned and studied, unlike most misunderstandings about the nature of what you're really learning, my hunch about Alexander Technique turned out to be the "real thing."
-My efforts to embody what my Alexander teachers had me "undo" did not disappoint.
-My original motive came from a desire to find a way to evoke an elusive state of mind that made me very, very happy...
+My efforts to embody what my Alexander teachers had me "undo" did not disappoint my initial expectations.
+My original motive to learn Alexander Technique came from a desire to find a way to evoke an elusive state of mind that made me very, very happy...
 A state of mind that I'd experienced many times that was "flow" but I couldn't evoke it on purpose.

 Of course, from seeing a sketches of images on a story board, if you're not the creator, it might be tricky to imagine what the sketches would be indicating.
-Qualities of the communication might be determined by the pictures that are chose to be used to illustrate would influence the final result.
+Qualities of the communication might be determined by the pictures that are chose to be used to influence the final result.
 For instance, here's a picture of a Balinese dance teacher with his arms guiding a younger dance student, his hands entwined and supporting.

 Can you think of another example where the teacher uses this direct "showing" method of teaching?